If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 - Most useful when

-- Your shortlist naturally sits around the coastal cluster rather than Chelmsford or Colchester
+- Your named schools sit around the coastal cluster rather than Chelmsford or Colchester

 - Check first

-- Whether the Southend and Westcliff schools belong in one realistic local shortlist
+- Whether the Southend and Westcliff schools belong in one final local choice set

 Which school profiles should you open first?